This bill relates to financial incentives for economic development.

-MISSOURI DOWNTOWN ECONOMIC STIMULUS ACT (Sections 99.918-99.980)
+MISSOURI DOWNTOWN ECONOMIC STIMULUS ACT (Sections 99.918 to 99.980)

 This bill reauthorizes and reenacts the provisions of the "Missouri Downtown Economic Stimulus Act" (MODESA), which previously sunset and no longer permitted new project authorizations under current law.

 The bill modifies definitions under MODESA.
 The definition of "central business district" is expanded by removing certain existing eligibility limitations relating to median household income and the age of buildings within the district.
 The bill also specifies that a municipality’s riverfront may be included within a central business district, including riverfront areas with industrial historical land uses.

 The definition of "development area" is modified to allow approval of certain development areas after August 28, 2026, while prohibiting newly approved development areas or expanded development areas from being located within one-half mile of another approved area, except in a city not within a county, where the radius may be reduced but not eliminated.

-The bill provides that a development area may consist of up to three non-contiguous areas, may not exceed 10% of the municipality’s total area, and generally may not include property located within the 100-year flood plain unless protected or floodproofed in accordance with the bill’s provisions.
+A development area may consist of up to three non-contiguous areas, may not exceed 10% of the municipality’s total area, and generally may not include property located within the 100-year flood plain unless protected or floodproofed, as specified in the bill.

 The bill creates new definitions associated with expanded development projects and financing mechanisms.
 New terms include "expanded development area", "expanded development plan", "expanded development project", "expanded development project area", "expanded development project costs", "municipal residential earnings tax increment", "net-new increment district", "retained jobs", and "state residential income tax increment".
-These provisions establish a framework allowing certain previously approved downtown projects to expand into adjacent or additional redevelopment areas under modified financing structures.

-The bill further provides that, when a development project or expanded development project relocates an out-of-state business into Missouri, the state sales tax increment, state income tax increment, economic activity taxes, and other net new revenues generated by the relocated business will be calculated using the full amount of taxes generated by the relocated operations without offsetting prior baseline revenues.
+This bill provides that, when a development project or expanded development project relocates an out-of-state business into Missouri, the state sales tax increment, state income tax increment, economic activity taxes, and other net new revenues generated by the relocated business will be calculated using the full amount of taxes generated by the relocated operations without offsetting prior baseline revenues.

 The bill modifies and expands the powers of municipalities and authorities administering downtown redevelopment projects.
 Municipalities and authorities are authorized to prepare and implement expanded development plans and projects; acquire, transfer, or dispose of property; install or relocate infrastructure; enter into contracts; accept grants and donations; select developers; issue obligations; pledge revenues; and finance expanded development project costs.